Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 ### Asymmetic ssh key generation

-Generate a public/private ssh key pair on the tunnelling device:
+Generate a public/private ssh key pair on the tunnelling device (as user pi):
 ```
 ssh-keygen
 ```